Skip to content ↓

 We have put together a selection of varied books that we strongly recommend all students engage with.
 They cover a huge variety of topics, styles, and genres that appeal to different age ranges.
 The students have all five years of their time at Crookhorn to complete this challenge and learn more about their own reading preferences.
 It’s never too late, or too early, to start!

-We also offer a book swap for any students who own a copy of any of the Reading Canon books.
-Once the student has finished their own copy, and submitted their review on Itslearning, they can come into the library and swap their (good condition) title for a different one of the 25.
+We also offer a book swap for any students who own a copy of the Reading Canon books.
+Once the student has finished their own copy and submitted their review on Itslearning, they can go into the library and swap their (good condition) title for a different one of the 25.
 This means they can try different genres and really find out what they enjoy reading, without breaking the bank!

-We have had 178 successful reviews since the launch last year and 44 since September 2023.
-Already, 21 Year 7 students have taken part and one student has earned their first canon badge!
+We have had 281 successful reviews since the launch last year and 139 since September 2023.
+A quarter of our Year 7 cohort has taken part this year, and we have presented 32 Reading Canon badges!

 As an extra incentive, we are also offering a ClassCharts reward alternative, if they would prefer to only read the e-book versions that we also have available, or if they end up with multiple copies.